-To calculate the correct amount, select the appropriate expected adult body weight from the column and then choose your puppies age.
+To calculate the correct amount, select your dog’s appropriate expected adult body weight from the column and then choose your puppy’s age.
 Follow both the row and column to reach the correct amount.
-As your puppy grows the amount of food it requires will change so regularly refer to the feeding guideline to ensure you are feeding the correct amount.
+As your puppy grows, the amount of food they require will change, so regularly refer to the feeding guidelines to ensure you are feeding the correct amount.

-Based on your dog’s expected adult weight, the feeding guideline will advise you which product to move onto next.
-Larger breeds have longer development phases and they require specific junior or large breed junior foods depending upon their expected adult bodyweight.
+Based on your dog’s expected adult weight, the feeding guidelines will advise you which product to move on to next.
+Larger breeds have longer development phases and they require specific junior or large breed junior foods depending on their expected adult bodyweight.

 Maintenance Feeding Guidelines – Adult and Senior

 Our adult and senior feeding guidelines are based upon your dog’s current weight.
 A choice of activity level is also offered so that you can tailor your dog’s allowance.
 As with people, a more active dog will require more food to maintain muscle mass and good health.
 To help you feed your dog the correct amount for their activity level, James Wellbeloved provides feeding guidelines for three activity levels: high, normal and low.

 ‘Normal activity’ for the dog involves walking on the lead for two to three hours a day, around an hour a day running off the lead or playing hard with its owner or with other dogs.
 Of course, a toy dog walking on the lead at 4mph for half an hour will burn a lot more calories than a Labrador doing the same thing.

 To calculate the feeding quantity for your dog, choose your dog’s current bodyweight and then select the correct activity level for your dog.